What is a Credit Score?

 Keep your credit balances low

 Why are there two ways to calculate credit scores?

 FICO® scores have been around for decades and are used in 90% of lending decisions by major lenders.
 In 2006, the three major credit bureas (Experian, TransUnion, and Equifax®) worked together to create their own algorithm, named VantageScore.
 There are numerous differences between the two scores.
 While your FICO® score and VantageScore will often be similar, there are cases where one score might be considerably higher than the other.

-While all three bureas commonly give consumers scores that are calculated using VantageScore 3.0, the bureas might not have the exact same credit profile for a consumer, causing minor discrepancies.
-Hard inquiries, often reported as a result of applying for credit, are one of the most common places to see discrepancies between the three bureas.
+While all three bureaus commonly give consumers scores that are calculated using VantageScore 3.0, the bureaus might not have the exact same credit profile for a consumer, causing minor discrepancies.
+Hard inquiries, often reported as a result of applying for credit, are one of the most common places to see discrepancies between the three bureaus.

 The three major credit bureaus (Experian, TransUnion and Equifax®) have worked together to build a website named AnnualCreditReport.com.
 Through this site you can request a free copy of your annual credit report from each agency.

 How do I avoid multiple hard inquiries when applying for credit?

 Applying for the same type of loan from multiple lenders within a 14-day window will only result in a single hard inquiry on your credit history (source: Experian).
 This means that you can complete an application with us and also shop for an offer elsewhere without any additional points taken off your credit score.

 Leisure Time Inc. strives to keep its information accurate and up to date.
 This information may be different than what you see when you visit a financial institution, service provider or specific product’s site.
 All information is presented without warranty.
 When evaluating offers, please review the financial institution’s Terms and Conditions.